neuronsimulator/nrn/neuron/general/predec.rst

     .. warning::
-        I certainly haven't gotten every floating comparison in the program to use float_epsilon but I have most of them including all interpreter logical operations, int, array indices, and Vector logic methods.
+        I certainly haven't gotten every floating comparison in the program to use :code:`float_epsilon` but I have most of them including all interpreter logical operations, int, array indices, and Vector logic methods.

 ----